mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 but the subject is important
 to round out a discussion of debugging tools.

-A logging system is the ability to record messages during the execution of your application.
+A logging system provides the ability to record messages during the execution of your application.
 The easiest way to think of logging is as a permanent set